yeoman/generator-webapp/docs/README.md

   // not available to CLI
 }

-export function myPublicTask() {
+function myPublicTask() {
-  // available to CLI as "myPublicTask"
 }

+// available to CLI as "myPublicTask" exports.myPublicTask = myPublicTask
 ```

 [gulp]: https://github.com/gulpjs/gulp